eclipse-edc/MinimumViableDataspace/README.md

 ./gradlew -Ppersistence=true dockerize
 ```

-this builds the runtime images and creates the following docker
+this builds the runtime images and creates the following docker images: `controlplane:latest`, `dataplane:latest`,
-images: `controlplane:latest`, `dataplane:latest`, `catalog-server:latest`
+`catalog-server:latest` and `identity-hub:latest` in the local docker image cache.
+Note the `-Ppersistence` flag which
-and `identity-hub:latest` in the local docker image cache.
-Note the `-Ppersistence` flag which puts the HashiCorp Vault
+puts the HashiCorp Vault module and PostgreSQL persistence modules on the runtime classpath.

-module and PostgreSQL persistence modules on the classpath.
-These obviously require additional configuration, which is
+> This demo will not work properly, if the `-Ppersistence=true` flag is omitted!

-handled by the Terraform scripts.
+PostgreSQL and Hashicorp Vault obviously require additional configuration, which is handled by the Terraform scripts.

 ### 5.2 Create the K8S cluster

-After the runtime images are built, we bring up and configure the Kubernetes Cluster.
+After the runtime images are built, we bring up and configure the Kubernetes cluster.
 We are using KinD here, but this
 should work similarly well on other cluster runtimes, such as MicroK8s, K3s or Minikube.
 Please refer to the respective
 documentation for more information.